 Spring enrollment into VPA programs is very limited.
 Please call the Office of Recruitment and Admissions to discuss availability and timeline.

-Please note that applicants to acting and musical theater may not apply Early Decision.
+Please note that applicants to acting may not apply Early Decision.
 The Regular Decision deadline for applicants to acting and musical theater is December 1.

-Applicants to the acting and musical theater programs must submit an online audition for prescreening via the application portal after submitting an application to Syracuse University.
+Applicants to the acting program must submit an online audition for prescreening via the application portal after submitting an application to Syracuse University.
 Applications and prescreening auditions must be received by December 1.
 There is a one-time audition fee of $50 for submission of your prescreening audition.

-Applicants wishing to be considered for the "actor-singer track" concentration must apply to both musical theater and acting on the application (first and second choice) and then submit the required materials for both.
+Applicants wishing to be considered for the "actor-singer track" concentration must apply to both acting (first choice) and musical theater (second choice) and then submit the required materials for both.

 If you have any questions about our process or fees, please contact us at or 315.443.2769.